JuliaLang/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

    Search for all matches of a the regular expression ``r`` in ``s`` and return a iterator over the matches.
-If overlap is true, the matching sequences are allowed to overlap indices in the original string, otherwise they must be from distinct character ranges.
+If overlap is ``true``\ , the matching sequences are allowed to overlap indices in the original string, otherwise they must be from distinct character ranges.

 .. function:: matchall(r::Regex, s::AbstractString[, overlap::Bool=false]) -> Vector{AbstractString}